grometmug11/Webpages-Sites/HTML Lessons/UNDERCONSTRUCTION/README.md

   - See Images Folder for other examples
 - See HTML Summary, what has not been made into example pages, what needs to be

-note: rewrite current website to learn about webpages
+Note: rewrite current website to learn about webpages

+Note: Review Chrome's inspection elements to learn about how a webpage is laid out

 ---